Report Discrimination and/or Harassment

 Tufts Non-Discrimination Statement

 Tufts is enriched by the many experiences and perspectives each individual member brings to our community.
-Tufts does not discriminate in admissions, employment, or in any of its educational programs or activities on the basis of race (including traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles* ), color, national or ethnic origin, ancestry, age, religion, disability, sex or gender (including pregnancy, sexual harassment and other sexual misconduct including acts of sexual violence such as rape, sexual assault, stalking, sexual exploitation, sexual exploitation and coercion, relationship/intimate partner violence and domestic violence), gender identity and/or expression (including a transgender identity), sexual orientation, military or veteran status, genetic information, the intersection of these identities or any other characteristic protected under applicable federal, state or local law.
-Retaliation is also prohibited.
-Tufts will comply with state and federal laws such as M.G.L. c.
-151B, Title IX and its supporting regulations, Title VI and Title VII of the Civil Rights Act, the Americans with Disabilities Act, Section 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act, the Vietnam Era Veterans Readjustment and Rights Act, Executive Order 11246 and other similar laws that prohibit discrimination, all as amended.
-Tufts is an equal employment opportunity/affirmative action employer.
-Access the Tufts Non-Discrimination Policy.
+Tufts does not discriminate in admissions, employment or in any of its educational programs or activities and prohibits discrimination and harassment against any student, employee, job applicants, applicants for admission, or third parties on the basis of protected categories.
+Those protected categories include race (including traits historically associated with race, including, but not limited to hair texture, hair type, hair length and protective hairstyles), color, national or ethnic origin, ancestry, shared ancestry, age, religion, disability (including those with a record of a disability), sex and/or gender, gender identity and/or expression (including a transgender identity as defined by the Commonwealth of Massachusetts), sexual orientation, military or veteran status, pregnancy, lactation, genetic information, the intersection of these identities or any other characteristic protected under applicable federal, state or local law.
+Retaliation is also strictly prohibited.
+Tufts is an equal employment opportunity.
+See the full Tufts Non-Discrimination Policy.